multiplexcuriosus/monkey_robot_codebase/README.md

 7. Install MoveIt on the controller device
 8. Install package responsible for data saving/loading
 9. Generate a Moveit Config Package
-10. Modify standard Rviz setup
+10. Modify the standard Rviz setup
-11. Modify standard kinematics config
+11. Modify the standard kinematics config
 12. Perform a quick test
 13. Download and build the monkey_interface
 14. Setup the monkey_interface